ayeshavm/gnn-fashion-recommendation/README.md

 K-Means clustering revealed latent structure.

-⚠️ Limitations
+**⚠️ Limitations**
-High cosine similarity (~0.999) suggests over-smoothing
+- High cosine similarity (~0.999) suggests over-smoothing

-Some product distinctions were lost
+- Some product distinctions were lost

-Final cosine similarity score: 1.9299 → Needs reduction
+- Final cosine similarity score: 1.9299 → Needs reduction

 **8. Future Work**
-🔁 Replace GAT with GraphSAGE to reduce over-smoothing
+- Replace GAT with GraphSAGE to reduce over-smoothing

-🧪 Switch to Triplet or InfoNCE Loss for more effective separation
+- Switch to Triplet or InfoNCE Loss for more effective separation

-🔍 Improve Edge Features using BERT/CLIP-based text/image similarity
+- Improve Edge Features using BERT/CLIP-based text/image similarity

-📦 Use Larger Dataset to enhance graph variety
+- Use Larger Dataset to enhance graph variety

-🧭 Integrate YOLO Object Detection for fine-grained image-based edges
+- Integrate YOLO Object Detection for fine-grained image-based edges

 **✨ Final Takeaway**
 If a user pins a product on Pinterest, our GNN-based model can recommend items that are visually and categorically aligned, with room to improve distinctiveness and control embedding smoothness.